 Dr. Alexander S. Young is a psychiatrist and health services researcher.
 He is Professor at the UCLA Department of Psychiatry, Director of Health Services for the VA Mental Illness Research, Education and Clinical Center in Southern California, and Senior Scientist at RAND.
-Dr. Young focuses on evaluating and improving healthcare quality, with a particular emphasis on serious mental illness, implementation science, psychopharmacology, measurement-based care, patient-reported outcomes, and health informatics.
+He has focused on improving and studying the quality of care for people with mental illness, emphasizing serious mental illness, implementation science, psychopharmacology, measurement-based care and health informatics.

 The Patient Centered Medical Home is a model for reorganizing primary care so that healthcare is more effective, efficient, and user-friendly.
 Using evidence, this project adapts PACT for people with serious mental illness, implements the model at two healthcare centers, and studies its effectiveness in a controlled trial.